-You are additionally encouraged to increase your awareness of the many situations that can create difficulties for the neuro-sensitives in your life so that you can support your loved one or help to bring about systems change.
+You are encouraged to increase your awareness of the many situations that can create difficulties for the neuro-sensitives in your life so that you can support that individual or help to bring about systems change.

-SCHOOLS: Kids spend the majority of their day in these environments for twelve or more years.
+Kids spend the majority of their day in these environments for twelve or more years.
 We can reduce their sensory impact and ease their experiences.

 RECESS AND PHYSICAL EDUCATION: Weak muscle tone and poor coordination increase the likelihood that sports and team activities may not be a positive experience.
-Volume, close proximity and lack of structure add additional difficulties.
+Loud echoing sounds, close proximity and lack of structure add additional difficulties.
 Encourage involvement in individual sports like swimming, bowling, tennis, golf, track, cross-country and martial arts.

-MEDICAL: To avoid triggering an exaggerated startle response, explain the action and the purpose before physical contact or approaching with a medical instrument.
+To avoid triggering an exaggerated startle response, explain the action and its purpose before physical contact, or when approaching with a medical instrument.
 Also, anatomical pictures trigger some Sensitives.

-ENTERTAINMENT: Encourage social activities.
-Movies, bowling and even cruises are now offering autism/sensory-friendly options where individuals can move about during the show, the lights are kept on (but low), and the volume is softer.
+Encourage social activities.
+Movies, bowling and even cruises are now offering autism/sensory-friendly options.

 MOVIES/THEATER: Loud volume, darkness, and the expectations for silence and for sitting still for periods of time can seem impossible – and are likely to lead to meltdowns or “inappropriate behaviors”.

-RESTAURANTS: With planning and instruction, the potential difficulties of too many options, inability to sit still, and conversation challenges with wait staff can be made successful.
+RESTAURANTS: With planning and instruction, the potential difficulties of too many menu options, the inability to sit still, and conversation challenges with wait staff can be made successful.

 EMOTIONS: Even exuberance and joy can over-stimulate their system.